RodrigoPAml/RedisStudies/README.md

 KEYS *_data
 ```

+## Scan for complexity improvement

 You can achieve similar functionality by using the SCAN command in combination with a client-side filter in your application code.
 Here's how you can do it:

-Use the SCAN command to iterate through all keys in the Redis database.
+1. Use the SCAN command to iterate through all keys in the Redis database.
 The SCAN command provides cursor-based iteration through the keys.

-On the client side, filter the keys that match your regular expression pattern.
+2. On the client side, filter the keys that match your regular expression pattern.

 ```C#
 using StackExchange.Redis;